About Nuoc Cham (Vietnamese Dipping Sauce)

 - Frequently asked questions

-Condiment used in this Vietnamese sauce
+Condiment used in this Vietnamese dipping sauce recipe

 Though I wouldn’t count on the health benefits too much, good-quality fish sauce might contain minerals like iron!
 Just keep an eye on the sodium, as it can add up quickly.
+The flavor and aroma are the best compared to most brands I’ve tried.

 Sugar substitutes you can use in Nước chấm